 Bacterial vaginosis (BV) is a bacterial overgrowth condition that causes a “fishy” odor, along with an unusual gray, white, or yellow vaginal discharge.
 It can also result in vaginal itchiness and burning during urination.
-BV isn’t necessarily harmful in itself, but women who have this condition are at increased risk for more serious infections like human papillomavirus (HPV), herpes simplex virus, and HIV.
+BV isn’t necessarily harmful in itself, but women who have this condition are at for more serious infections like human papillomavirus (HPV), herpes simplex virus, and HIV.

 Trichomoniasis (trich) is a sexually transmitted disease (STD) caused by the parasite Trichomonas vaginalis.
-In the United States, it affects an estimated 3.7 million people.
+In the United States, it affects an estimated people.
 Trich usually doesn’t cause symptoms in the majority of those infected, but it can increase your risk for other, more serious STDs, like HIV.

 An acidic vagina usually doesn’t cause disease.
 But if the acidity rises too much, it might reduce your fertility.
 Sperm thrive in an alkaline environment.
 The optimal pH for them to swim is between 7.0 and 8.5.
 During sex, the pH level inside the vagina temporarily rises, making the normally acidic environment more alkaline to protect the sperm so they can make their way to the egg.

 Any of the following situations can change your vaginal pH level:

 - Unprotected sex.
 Semen is alkaline, which can encourage growth of certain bacteria.